-This is an easy sautéed Brinjal Curry with Capsicum, quick to make, and for me, comfort food.
+This is an easy sautéed Brinjal Curry with capsicum and red and orange bell peppers, quick to make, and for me, comfort food.
 Take it with roti or rice and dal or rasam, or morekuzhambu, or like I do, sandwich it between two slices of bread and a tasty cheese and grill it.

-Some interesting tidbits about the Brinjal (wikipedia promptly redirects it to Eggplant) from Wikipedia:
+Some interesting tidbits about the Brinjal (which gets promptly redirected in ‘Search’ to Eggplant) from Wikipedia:

 Wikipedia continues,”The fruit is widely used in cooking.
 As a member of the genus Solanum, it is related to the tomato and the potato.
 It was originally domesticated from the wild nightshade species, the thorn or bitter apple, S. incanum” …”Botanically classified as a berry, the fruit contains numerous small, soft seeds that, though edible, taste bitter because they contain nicotinoid alkaloids like the related tobacco.”